ehowey/gatsby-theme-empty/README.md

 ## What's next

-Obviously you should build something amazing but one other integration you may want to consider, depending on how you will be using Gatsby themes, is adding a GitHub action to publish your starters to their own repo.
+One other integration you may want to consider, depending on how you will be using Gatsby themes, is adding a GitHub action to publish your starters to their own repo.
 Check out [actions-push-subdirectory](https://github.com/johno/actions-push-subdirectories) for instructions on how to do this.
-This is necessary for your starters to work properly with the `gatsby new` command.
+This is necessary for your starters to work properly with the `gatsby new` command as they need to be in an indepedent repo.